 The lamp’s brightness can be adjusted using the touch sensor dimming system at the head.
 The setup is very easy and the product is premium and high quality.
 It’s a bit pricy but you get what you pay for.

 8. Boston Harbor ATB-8004 Piano Desk Lamp

-If you’re after a desk type piano lamp, here is one to consider.
+If you’re after a desk type piano lamp, here is one to consider: Boston Harbor.
 Another one of the classics but slightly cheaper, the Boston Harbor comes with a satin nickel finish providing it an antique look.

-It too uses a 40 Watt T10 bulb like the Regency Hill so there’s enough light for you to hit the right notes.
+The piano light uses a 40 Watt T10 bulb like the Regency Hill so there’s light for you to hit the right notes.
 With the adjustable hand, you can focus the light on the not sheet or the keys as per the requirement.
 The bulb gives out some heat but just enough to make it feel like you’re playing by the fireplace.

 Here too the bulb will need regular replacing and the Nickel finish means it lacks the durability of the Regency Hill but is comparatively lighter and portable.

 Its weight (3.15 pounds) and the round base provides enough stability on the piano.